-I've worked with both platforms in production.
-NetSuite as part of a finance transformation programme at a logistics scale-up, SAP S/4HANA Cloud as the core ERP backbone for a marketplace with multi-currency payment flows.
+I have worked with both platforms in production.
+NetSuite as part of a finance transformation programme at a logistics scale-up in Berlin, SAP S/4HANA Cloud as the core ERP backbone for a marketplace with multi-currency payment flows.
 They are not interchangeable, and any comparison that tries to declare a winner is selling you something.

 The right question is never "which is better?"
-It's "which is right for where this business is going?"
-Here's how I think about the trade-offs.
+It is "which is right for where this business is going?"
+Here is how I think about the trade-offs.

 NetSuite: Built for Agility, Limited at Complexity

-NetSuite is the right ERP for a company that needs to move fast and can accept that it will outgrow some of the platform's native capabilities as it scales.
-SAP is the right ERP for a company that is already operating at the scale where those limitations matter.
+NetSuite is the right ERP for a company that needs to move fast and can accept outgrowing some native capabilities as it scales.
+SAP is the right ERP for a company already operating at the scale where those limitations matter.

 SAP S/4HANA: Built for Complexity, Requires Commitment

 SAP S/4HANA's depth is genuinely unmatched in the enterprise ERP market.
 Its treasury management, financial close, regulatory reporting, and multi-ledger capabilities handle scenarios that would require significant customisation in NetSuite.
-For a business with complex revenue recognition, multi-jurisdiction tax obligations, and deep integration requirements, SAP is often the only platform that can handle the requirements natively.
+I have worked on SAP implementations at an insurance carrier at Infosys and later at a marketplace with multi-currency payment flows, and the native capability for complex revenue recognition and multi-jurisdiction reporting is real.

 But SAP requires a level of organisational commitment that many businesses underestimate.
 The implementation is longer.
 The dependency on specialist resources is significant.
-SAP consultants are expensive and in short supply.
-And the configuration flexibility that makes SAP powerful also makes it possible to make very expensive architectural mistakes that are difficult to undo.
+SAP consultants are expensive and in genuinely short supply, particularly for S/4HANA Cloud Private Edition.
+The configuration flexibility that makes SAP powerful also makes it possible to make very expensive architectural mistakes that are difficult to undo.
+The platform rewards expertise and punishes shortcuts.

 How to Choose